tfeb/tfeb-lisp-toys/README.md

 Promises should be thread-safe, assuming that slot access of structures is atomic.
 They may evaluate their forms more than once, but there should be not race between a promise being marked as forced and it actually being forced.

 I have written a previous version of things like `FEXPR`s which I seem to have lost: it was, I think, more elaborate than this one, but probably not as good.

+### Cached and delayed versions of `let` and `let*`
+This family of macros is built mostly on promises.
+Nothing else in `fex` uses them.
+Their names are slightly subject to change, as they're too long

+**`let/delayed`** is like `let` but initforms are evaluated as lazily as they can be, and at most once per invocation.

+**`let*/delayed`** is to `let/delayed` as `let*` is to `let`.

+**`let/cached`** evaluates its initforms eagerly, but in compiled code they will only ever be evaluated once.  **`let*/cached`** is the corresponding sequential macro.
+These are *not* built on promises.

+**`let/delayed/cached`** and **`let*/delayed/cached`** combine the previous two pairs into one: the initforms are as delayed as they can be and only evaluated once.

+The 'variables' bound by these macros are actually symbol macros, so declarations may not work the way you might expect.

+You can assign to the variables: for the delayed variants if you do so before using the value of a binding the initform will never be evaluated.

+`let/cached` will evaluate initforms each invocation for interpreted code (it uses `load-tme-value` for the cache).

 ### Package, module
 `fex` lives in and provides `org.tfeb.toys.fex`.